Qibocal: an open-source framework for calibration of self-hosted quantum devices: Calibration protocols

 Within the \Qibocal library, complex benchmarking techniques are available to properly gauge the result of a calibration suite.
 Including benchmarking capabilities in the workflow of \Qibocal is crucial, as they provide the relevant figures of merit that the calibration should achieve.

+Although most of these protocols are ultimately implemented through circuit execution (e.g., using \Qibo), their integration within \Qibocal is motivated by the broader calibration workflow.
+In this context, the availability of interoperable building blocks with a unified interface allows the user to combine benchmarking, characterization, and calibration routines within a single framework.

-These protocols benefit from the structure already available within \Qibocal, where the data acquisition step in an experiment can be decoupled from its post-processing.
-Not only this simplifies the routine construction, but it allows \Qibocal to post-process a unique data acquisition with distinct protocols.
-Moreover, these benchmarking protocols can be interleaved within a calibration suite to properly track the improvement of fitted parameters, and their output used as cost functions within an optimization loop.
+Moreover, these benchmarking protocols can be interleaved within a calibration suite to properly track the improvement of fitted parameters, and their output can be used as cost functions within an optimization loop.
+In this setting, \Qibo-based workflows are naturally embedded within \Qibocal protocols, where the circuit execution constitutes only one layer of a larger infrastructure designed to support systematic chip characterization and calibration.

-Tomographies on different levels are also available as \Qibocal routines.
+Tomographies on different levels are also available as \Qibocal routines following Ref.~\cite{DiCarlo_2009}.
 While useful outside the context of calibration, they are an invaluable tool to certify the correctness of the calibration parameters and extract more information from the resulting quantum states and processes.
+More advanced characterization techniques, such as gate-set tomography, could also be integrated within the same framework by implementing the corresponding experimental sequences and post-processing routines.